Ramprasad Sen: Early life

-Ramprasad was born in Garalgachha, in Hooghly District (at his maternal house), in a Baidya Brahmin family, belonging to Dhanvantari gotra.
+Ramprasad was born in Garalgachha, in Hooghly District (at his maternal house), in a Baidya family, belonging to Dhanvantari gotra.
 Due to the absence of birth records, his actual birth date is not known, but it is believed to be around 1718 or 1723.
 His father, Ramram Sen, was an Ayurvedic doctor and Sanskrit scholar.
 Ramprasad's mother Siddheswari was Ramram's second wife.
 Ramprasad was sent to a Sanskrit tol (school) where he learned Sanskrit grammar, literature, Persian, and Hindi.
 As a youth, he had a talent for poetry and learning new languages.

 Ramram hoped his son would follow in his profession, but Ramprasad showed no interest in practical pursuits.
 As he grew up, his spiritual inclinations caused a great deal of anxiety to his parents.
 Believing that marriage would make Ramprasad more responsible, his parents married him to a girl named Sarvani when he was twenty-two years old.
 In keeping with the family custom, the newly wed couple was initiated by the family's spiritual teacher, Madhavacharya.
 According to traditional accounts, during initiation when the guru whispered the mantra to him, Ramprasad became consumed by intense longing for the goddess Kali.
 One year after the initiation, he lost his guru.
 Ramprasad later became the disciple of Krishnananda Agamavagisha, a Tantric yogi and scholar.
 Agamavagisha was a well known devotee of Kali and the author of the Bengali book Tantrasara.
 Agamavagisha instructed Ramprasad in Tantric sadhanas (spiritual disciplines) and worship of Kali.